GoogleCloudPlatform/pubsec-declarative-toolkit/services/private-gke/client-experimentation/gke-autopilot/README.md

 Successfully executed 1 function(s) in 1 package(s).
 ```

-You are now ready to deploy the GKE cluster using any of the following options.
+You are now ready to deploy the GKE Autopilot cluster using any of the following options.

 ### Option 1 - Using KPT